 Yes, two posts in a row about Antoine de Saint-Exupéry’s children’s masterpiece, The Little Prince.

 I’ve seen this book referred to by a number of reviewers as something of a Christian allegory.
 That being so, I’m still never quite sure if I am reading more into it than the author intended.
 But even if I am, I suppose that is yet another mark of a really good author, that the principles in his work can be seen as real-world truths that can be applied in ways he never anticipated.
+You can check some awesome books at Lorraine Music.

 Here’s how Psalm 19 begins in the English Standard Version of the Bible.